 In addition, products must be designed and produced to be compliant with regulatory requirements.
 Buzzwords such as product conformity, product safety, product liability or product compliance characterize the multitude of requirements.

 In the future, the second company will focus on fleet management of the vehicles placed on the market, incl.
 Service, retrofits and callbacks.

 In the future, this company will no longer be the approval holder for a type-approved vehicle.
 However, this does not mean that all obligations lapse at the same time.
 This is because the decision was made that for vehicles previously placed on the market, the permits will be located with this company route, thus also all the obligations of the permit holder.

-Because in this way it is always to be evaluated what must be implemented to what extent also in the future, by the then >former< licensee.
+This is because it is always necessary to assess what needs to be implemented in the future by the “former” license holder and to what extent.
 Thus, the obligation continues to apply that products which have already been placed on the market must comply with the legal requirements and the former manufacturer remains responsible here.

-On the basis of this new set-up and the associated new rights and obligations, unknown questions arose for our customer, which could be solved with the advisory assistance of Mark Haacke Training und Consulting GmbH.
+On the basis of this new structure and the associated new rights and obligations, unknown issues arose for our customer, which could be resolved with the advisory support of Mark Haacke Training und Consulting GmbH.
 Both companies now know their rights and obligations and know which processes and requirements for the organization result from this.

 Do you have similar complex challenges?
 Then make an appointment with us directly!